PerezHz/HORIZONS.jl/README.md

 ## Acknowledgments

-JAPH is thankful to Dr. Jon Giorgini for his helpful comments and feedback towards the first release of this Julia interface to the HORIZONS system.
-Thanks to Yuri D'Elia for their help with the telnet interface via [Expect.jl](https://gitlab.com/wavexx/Expect.jl).
-Special thanks to Luis Eduardo Ramírez Montoya ([@LuEdRaMo](https://github.com/LuEdRaMo)) for the implementation of the JPL APIs via HTTP.
+JAPH is thankful to Dr. Jon Giorgini for his helpful comments and feedback towards the first release of this Julia interface to the HORIZONS system, and to Yuri D'Elia for their help with the telnet interface via [Expect.jl](https://gitlab.com/wavexx/Expect.jl).
+Special thanks to LERM ([@LuEdRaMo](https://github.com/LuEdRaMo)) for the implementation of the JPL APIs via HTTP.
 The [HORIZONS](https://ssd.jpl.nasa.gov/?horizons) system itself is the work of several people at JPL:

 * Design/implementation :
   - Jon Giorgini